EnricoMi/publish-unit-test-result-action/README.md

 when setup as above, or `Upload Test Results (…)` when run in a strategy matrix.
 It then runs the action on files matching `artifacts/**/*.xml`.
 Change the `files` pattern with the path to your unit test artifacts if it does not work for you.
+The publish action uses the event file of the CI workflow.

 Also adjust the value of `workflows` (here `"CI"`) to fit your setup: